 21 March 2019

 Since February 2019, Algerians have been taking to the streets to express their malaise against the ruling elite.
-Relevant international actors such as France (see for example) have positioned themselves in respect to the political developments in the country.
+Relevant international actors such as France have positioned themselves in respect to the political developments in the country.
 However, the EU has remained silent so far.
 It can be ascertained that Member States are divided between those that defend a principled stance which encourages a democratic transition in the country, and those concerned by the geopolitical situation and possible spillover effects.
 For the latter, destabilization could alter gas supply to Southern Europe and impact migration routes.
 Also the memory of the civil war and the historical importance of political Islam in the country worry those Member States with security-oriented approaches to the region.
 At a time of new and changing realities around Europe, the EU faces big challenges when it comes to follow a foreign policy based on “principled pragmatism”.

 Adrià Rivera Escartin participates in ENTER First Spring School